Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 The women who gave me the stories of who I am are no longer here.

-I’ve spent years — and lots of therapy — unlearning the parts of those stories that were never mine to carry:
+I’ve spent years — and lots of therapy — unlearning the parts of those stories that were never mine to carry.
+This includes:

-And honestly?
-That’s why I started my podcast.
-Because I needed — and still need — reminders of what is eternally true.
-Reminders that in the middle of life’s chaos, I have tools, I have breath, I have Jesus.
-I have purpose in all of this.
+Honestly, that’s why I started my podcast.
+I needed — and still need — reminders of what is eternally true.
+In the middle of life’s chaos, I have tools, I have breath, I have Jesus.
+I have purpose in all this.
 And so do you.

 The Birth of The Holistic Counselor Podcast